-In order to ensure that tap water is safe to drink, the EPA and the Washington Department of Health (WDOH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the EPA and the WDOH prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) and Washington State Department of Agriculture (WDOA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.